March 9, 2017

 You may already have answered these questions in brochures, presentations, and other communications, but what is the best way to answer them on a website?

 Giving your money to charity is honorable, but not required.
 Folks generous enough to donate their hard earned money want to make sure that their contributions are going to the right places.
-The ‘where’ should be treated almost as a mission statement — explaining what your organization does in order to fix the issue it surrounds.
-This includes geographic location, different third party organizations, as well as the actual recipients of the donation.
+The ‘where’ should be treated almost as an extension of your mission statement — explaining what your organization does in order to solve the problems it’s confronting.
+This includes sharing geographic locations, different third-party organizations, as well as the actual recipients of the donation.
+But you don’t want to over-commodify human impact and turn your website into a place to dump statistics.
+Make sure you’re showing the emotional side of your impact as well as the practical.

-Similar to the where, people want to make sure they trust that the people they are giving their money to will use it towards the cause.
-How do you establish trust through a website?
-One way to establish credibility is to create a team page highlighting key leaders in your organization.
+People also want to make sure they trust the organization they’re giving money to or working with.
+Focusing on the Where is a great start for establishing that trust, but injecting personality is a great next step.
+Highlighting some key team members through content features, or even a team bios page is an awesome way to highlight your people and the work they do.
 Give each member a bio detailing what they do, where they’re from, and how they got involved.
 In addition, keeping a regular blog of events, thought leadership articles, and more also helps potential supporters see where their donation will go to and humanizes your team bio page by giving members a voice.

-This last question rivals the first as the most crucial question to answer as it is how your NPO grows.
-Once a potential supporter has researched the first four questions, they may choose to join in the efforts of your cause.
-In this case, it’s imperative that your website offers ways to get involved in the fight.
-Enter the Call-To-Action!
+Enter the Call-To-Action.
 Donate links, forms, contact links, and event calendars are all popular types of CTA and great ways to grow your community of supporters.
 These website features are also great resources for existing supporters to boost their own participation, and recruit their peers to join!

 Ultimately, your non-profit website serves as the platform for your cause in the digital world.
 It is the megaphone you use at a rally, the clipboard you use to sign-up new recruits on sidewalks, and the posters you hang on telephone polls.
 It is the full embodiment of your team, your efforts, and the fight for your cause.
 Every day you and your team work hard to gain support for your cause.
 Make sure the team member in the background, your website, is working hard too!